 Many derivative products can create a continuing exposure to the creditworthiness of financial institutions that serve as counterparties on swaps.
 MassDOT has three fixed-to-floating interest rate swaps outstanding with an aggregate notional value of $579.045 million with Citibank, NA, Barclays Bank PLC and UBS AG as counterparties.
 To protect MassDOT’s interests, MassDOT has, and will adhere to, the following standards when considering the amendment, novation, termination, or replacement of an existing swap or entering into new swaps as applicable in the context of its existing swap portfolio and current debt issuance authority:

-Use of highly-rated counterparties: Standards of creditworthiness, as measured by credit ratings, will determine eligible counterparties.
+Use of highly-rated counterparties.
+Standards of creditworthiness, as measured by credit ratings, will determine eligible counterparties.
 Differing standards may be employed depending on the term, size, and interest-rate sensitivity of a transaction, types of counterparty, and potential for impact on MassDOT’s credit ratings.
 In cases where the counterparty’s obligations are rated based on a guarantee or specialized structure to achieve the required credit rating, MassDOT shall thoroughly investigate the nature and legal structure of the guarantee or structure in order to determine that it fully meets MassDOT’s requirements.

-Collateralization on downgrade: If a counterparty’s credit rating is downgraded below agreed upon levels, MassDOT shall require that its exposure to the counterparty be collateralized in accordance with existing agreements.
+Collateralization on downgrade.
+If a counterparty’s credit rating is downgraded below agreed upon levels, MassDOT shall require that its exposure to the counterparty be collateralized in accordance with existing agreements.
 Any new agreements will be subject to review by MassDOT’s swap advisor and bond counsel and will contain collateral provisions consistent with industry standards and in the best interests of MassDOT.

-Termination: If a counterparty’s credit rating is downgraded below a second (lower) threshold, even with collateralization, MassDOT may exercise a right to terminate the transaction prior to its scheduled termination date.
+Termination.
+If a counterparty’s credit rating is downgraded below a second (lower) threshold, even with collateralization, MassDOT may exercise a right to terminate the transaction prior to its scheduled termination date.
 MassDOT will seek to require, whenever possible, that terminations triggered by a counterparty credit rating downgrade will occur on the side of the bid-offered spread which is most beneficial, and which would allow MassDOT to replace the downgraded party with another suitable counterparty at no out-of-pocket cost.

-Notice: MassDOT’s swap counterparties will be required to notify MassDOT in the event a credit rating agency takes negative action with regard to the counterparty’s credit rating, including both an actual downgrading of the credit rating as well as the publication of a notice by a rating agency that the counterparty’s rating is in jeopardy of a downgrade (i.e., being placed on Standard & Poor’s CreditWatch, Moody’s Watch list or Fitch’s rating watch, or being assigned a negative outlook by any of these rating agencies)
+Notice.
+MassDOT’s swap counterparties will be required to notify MassDOT in the event a credit rating agency takes negative action with regard to the counterparty’s credit rating, including both an actual downgrading of the credit rating as well as the publication of a notice by a rating agency that the counterparty’s rating is in jeopardy of a downgrade (i.e., being placed on Standard & Poor’s CreditWatch, Moody’s Watch list or Fitch’s rating watch, or being assigned a negative outlook by any of these rating agencies)

 Recognizing the counterparty concentration in its current swap portfolio, MassDOT will seek opportunities in the future to diversify its exposure to excessive concentration to a single counterparty or guarantor.
 Exposure to all counterparties will be measured based on the termination value of any swap contracts entered into with the counterparty, as well as such other measurements as MassDOT may deem suitable to measure potential changes in exposure, such as “value at risk” or “peak exposure.”
 Termination value will be determined at least quarterly, based on a mark-to-market calculation of the cost of terminating the swap contract given the market conditions on the valuation date.
 Aggregate swap termination value for each counterparty should take into account netting of any offsetting transactions (i.e., fixed-to-floating vs. floating-to-fixed).
 MassDOT will require counterparties to provide regular mark-to-market valuations of swaps entered into with MassDOT and will also seek independent valuations from its swap advisor.